-This course is a project based class applying concepts learned in Algebra I and Geometry to real world situations.
-This class is designed to show students how math concepts they have learned previously can be used in the real world.
-Transitional Math may be only taken in place of Algebra II for those students who will be going into the military, attending a technical and/or a vocational program, or a 2-year institution.
+This course is a project-based class applying concepts learned in Algebra I and Geometry and incorporating them into real-world situations.
+This class is designed to show students how math concepts are relevant.
+Applied Math may be taken in place of Algebra II only for those students who do not plan on attending a 4 year institution.